-Substance and Purpose
+Substance and purpose

-The substance and purpose of the Amendments is to update the Marketplace Rules to reflect developments that have occurred since they were last revised.
-The Amendments include revisions to the requirements applicable to marketplaces' and information processors' systems and business continuity planning and other various areas where we identified that updates or additional guidance are required.
+The purpose of the Proposed Amendments is to update the Marketplace Rules to reflect developments that have occurred since they were last revised, in the following main areas:

+- Requirements applicable to marketplaces' and information processors' systems and business continuity planning; - Government debt transparency; and - Other various areas where we identified that updates or additional guidance are required.

-The Amendments apply to marketplaces, including alternative trading systems (ATSs), recognized quotation and trade reporting systems (QTRSs), recognized exchanges, and information processors.
+The Proposed Amendments apply to marketplaces, including alternative trading systems (ATSs), recognized quotation and trade reporting systems (QTRSs), recognized exchanges, and information processors.